carlfranklin/FFmpegBlazorDemo/README.md

 ![Core FFmpeg WASM library](md-images/8c5560554a5c4b97a67f8ca4d2106f1095d902af61696103b615647a0b218600.png)

-As you can see, the 25 MB just took 177 ms to download on my machine, so do not get discouraged by that.
+As you can see, the 25 MB just took 177 ms to download on my machine.

 So, let's give it a try!